-Well, we’ve done it, folks!
-Despite COVID-19 and tens of millions of Americans unemployed, the NASDAQ successfully completed its V-shaped recovery and the S&P 500 isn’t too far behind.
+Well, we've done it, folks!
+Despite COVID-19 and tens of millions of Americans unemployed, the NASDAQ and the NASDAQ have successfully completed their V-shaped recovery.
+At the end of the day, capital, not labor is the best way to build wealth.

 In this post, I want to go through some key lessons from this most extraordinary and largely unexpected rebound.
 We are firmly back to bull markets, despite the economy still in ruins.